nicolaferraro/camel-workshop/doc/circuit-breaker.md

 Stop the *gateway service* and start it again in order to apply changes. **If you look at the UI, you should see some stars below the best item of the catalog**.

-Nice, but now **if you stop the recommendation service, the ui wont display the items anymore**.
+Nice, but now **if you stop the recommendation service, the ui wont display the items anymore** if you refresh it (other errors may appear due to the missing catalog).

 How can we solve this issue?